-Known globally as an expert in the holistic application of SEO and usability, Kim Krause Berg is President of Creative Vision Web Consulting, LLC, providing Usability Consulting services that take advantage of over 22 years’ experience in usability, user experience, accessibility, information architecture, mobile design, user testing, software application functional and usability testing and organic SEO.
+Kim Krause Berg, CPACC Accessibility and QA Analyst, Accessibility, BM Technologies, Inc. (BMTX) f/k/a BankMobile, owns Creative Vision Web Consulting, LLC, where she has provided website consulting services that take advantage of over 25 years’ experience in website usability, user experience, accessibility, information architecture, mobile design, user testing, software application functional and usability testing and organic SEO.

-She launched Cre8pc.com (decommissioned) in 1996 as a search engine optimization teaching site.
-Trained in Human Factors in 2000, Kim wrote about and taught what she calls “Holistic UX and SEO” and continues that approach in her work.
+An early adapter of blending SEO and UX methodologies, she launched Cre8pc.com (decommissioned) in 1996 as a search engine optimization teaching site.
+Trained in Human Factors in 2000, Kim created and taught what she called, “Holistic UX and SEO”, which included accessibility with persuasive user focused design practices.
 In 1998, she founded Cre8asiteforums, the first forums to discuss usability and accessibility topics.
-It was acquired in 2012 by Internet Marketing Ninjas, re-acquired by Kim in December 2017 and closed May 25, 2018.
+It was closed May 25, 2018.

 One day in 1995 a neighbor showed me AOL (American Online) and how he could talk to anyone in the world simply by calling a phone number.
 I was in the process of a mediated divorce, with two small children and no job.
 On that day, I decided to teach myself how to make websites.
 A few months later, I was hired by a local company to build and promote 13 websites.
 I was chosen for the job because I created an animated version of their company mascot and sent that along with my thank you letter following my job interview.
 By 2000 I had worked for Unisys on their three company global Intranets, built a freelance SEO business and was a User Interface Engineer for VerticalNet.
 It was while there that I was selected to be trained in usability by a Human Factors Ph.D. and asked to develop methodology for software application usability QA testing.